The Four Functions of a Computer

-The four main functions of a computer actually explain the core reasons why it was built in the first place.
-Typically, is used for:
+The four functions of a computer actually explain the core reasons why it was built.
+They include:

 - Data processing.

 - Information output.